alvesoaj/eFLL/README.md

 Step 2: Make a clone of the project using Git or download at Donwload on the button "Download as zip."

-Step 3: Clone or unzip the files into Arduino libraries' folder:
+Step 3: Clone or unzip (For safety, rename the fold to "eFLL") the files into Arduino libraries' folder:

 Ubuntu (/usr/share/arduino/libraries/) if installed via apt-get, if not, on Windows, Mac or Linux (where you downloaded the Arduino IDE, the Library folder is inside)